-During the three months that ended March 31, 2023, the Company had revenues of \$24.28 million compared to \$nil in the comparative period for 2022.
-Cost of goods sold ("COGS"), excluding depreciation and amortization, was \$14.38 million in 2023 compared to \$nil in 2022.
-The increase in revenues and COGS was due to the production and sales of gold and silver produced by Mercedes.
-The gross loss from Mercedes operations was \$1.26 million during the three months ended March 31, 2023.
+Cost of goods sold ("COGS"), excluding depreciation and amortization, was \$28.99 million in 2023 compared to \$1.55 million in 2022 with a total of \$1.30 million being NSR related costs (2022 - \$0.34 million).
+The gross loss from Mercedes operations was \$4.59 million during the six months ended June 30, 2023 compared to a gross profit of \$3.69 million in 2022.
 The Mercedes operations were negatively impacted by inflationary pressures, mainly reflecting increased prices for diesel and certain consumables, including tires, lubricants, explosives, and steel products (such as grinding media).
 We also experienced indirect cost increases in other supplies and services due to the inflationary impact of diesel and consumable prices on third-party suppliers.
 The rise in the Mexican peso exchange rate also raised mining and processing costs.
-The Company has formulated new mining plan under which production is shifted to bulk mining methods.
-This is expected to result in increased production outputs and lower mining costs moving forward, the Company expects to see positive results due to this change.
+The Company has formulated and initiated a new mining plan under which production is shifted to bulk mining methods.
+This is expected to result in increased production outputs and lower mining costs from Q3 2023 onwards, the Company expects to see positive results due to this change.

-During the three months ended March 31, 2023, spending on the Corani property was \$1.63 million, which was a decrease of \$0.63 million from \$2.26 million incurred during the three months ended March 31, 2022, primarily due to a \$0.20 million reduction in wages and salaries and a decrease of \$0.23 million in supplies and general costs.
-The Company recovered \$0.10 million in value-added taxes during the three month period that ended March 31, 2023 (2022 - \$nil).
+During the six months ended June 30, 2023, spending on the Corani property was \$3.50 million, which was a decrease of \$0.39 million from \$3.89 million incurred during the six months ended June 30, 2022, primarily due to a reduction in wages and salaries, supplies, and general costs.
+The Company recovered \$0.10 million in value-added taxes during the six month period ended June 30, 2023 (2022 - \$0.51 million).
 All other Corani related costs were comparable during the two periods.

-Exploration costs incurred on other projects, including maintaining the Company's Peruvian property interests and further exploration at Mercedes, amounted to \$0.90 million (2022 - \$0.25 million).
-General and administration costs of \$1.53 million were higher by \$1.39 million when compared to \$0.14 million in 2022, primarily due to administration costs incurred in Mexico related to mine improvements for the operations of Mercedes.
+Exploration costs incurred on other projects, including maintaining the Company's Peruvian property interests and further exploration at Mercedes, amounted to \$1.15 million (2022 - \$0.52 million).
+General and administration costs of \$1.66 million were higher by \$0.97 million when compared to \$0.69 million in 2022, primarily due costs incurred in Mexico related to operational improvements at Mercedes during the Q1 2023.
+Professional costs were higher in 2023 by \$0.41 million when compared to 2022 due to higher auditing costs that were incurred as a result of increase in scope of work for Mercedes and higher costs associated with general legal matters.
 The Company's other operating costs were comparable.

-During the three months ended March 31, 2023, the Company had a foreign exchange loss of \$1.50 million, compared to a loss of \$0.81 million during the three months ended March 31, 2022.
-The foreign exchange gain or loss recognized by the Company is primarily a function of its Canadian dollar cash holdings, the Company's community project obligation of S/4 million per year over the next 20 years, and fluctuations in the Mexican Peso compared to the US dollar.
-Interest expense increased by \$1.11 million during 2023 compared to 2022, due to the interest accrual on the \$25 million Mercedes acquisition payment that is currently being renegotiated into a promissory note
+During the six months ended June 30, 2023, the Company had a foreign exchange loss of \$3.12 million, compared to a loss of \$2.66 million during the six months ended June 30, 2022.
+The foreign exchange gain or loss recognized by the Company is primarily a function of its Canadian dollar cash holdings, the Company's community project obligation of S/ 4 million per year over the next 20 years, and fluctuations in the Mexican Peso compared to the US dollar.
+Interest expense increased by \$1.80 million during 2023 compared to 2022, due to the interest accrual on the \$25 million Mercedes acquisition payment that was renegotiated into a five year convertible debenture on June 30, 2023, as a result of which the Company recorded a one time loss on extinguishment of debt for \$0.1 million.